Types of crowns.

 There are some disadvantages associated with porcelain-fused-to-metal crowns (which no doubt your dentist will try to minimize as much as is possible).
 They include:

-A) The metal that lies underneath the crown's porcelain can sometimes be visualized as a dark line found right at the crown's edge.
+A) The "dark line" phenomenon. - The metal that lies underneath the crown's porcelain can sometimes be visualized as a dark line found right at the crown's edge.
 A dentist will usually try to position this dark edge just underneath the tooth's gum line.
 But, if a person's gums happen to recede, this dark line can show, thus spoiling the crown's appearance.

-B) While the cosmetic appearance of PFM crowns can be excellent, they often are not as aesthetically pleasing as all-ceramic ones.
+B) Achieving superior aesthetics can be difficult. - While the cosmetic appearance of PFM crowns can be excellent, they often are not as aesthetically pleasing as all-ceramic ones.

-D) The porcelain surface of a PFM crown can create (possibly significant) wear on those teeth that it bites on or can rub against.
+D) They may wear opposing teeth. - The porcelain surface of a PFM crown can create (possibly significant) wear on those teeth that it bites on or rubs against.
+(Many types of all-metal or all-ceramic crowns are more bio-compatible in this regard.)
+This issue might be especially important for people who brux (clench and grind) their teeth.